quasilyte/KTemplate/_docs/ktemplate_php_api.md

 }
 ```

-For long-running requests or applications like games (that never exit the request) it may be necessary to turn the `cache_recheck` option to `true`:
+For long-running requests or applications like games and services/daemons (that never exit the request) it may be necessary to turn the `cache_recheck` option to `true`:

 ```php
 $ctx->cache_recheck = true;